luyangzhao/Tensegrity-Dolphin-Robot/CAD/README.md

 ---

 ### 3. `silicone_tail_molding/`
-Mold designs used to fabricate the soft silicone tail skin.
+Mold designs used to fabricate the soft silicone tail skin, includes:

-Includes:
 - Multi-part molds for the outer tail geometry
 - Internal buoyancy chamber molds
 - Alignment, venting, and demolding features